robotlolita/siren/documentation/notes/stdlib.md

 ## Core concepts

-Siren's hierarchy has a few core objects:
+Siren's hierarchy has a few core objects, which reify internal concepts:

 - `Root`, which is the basis of the entire Siren hierarchy.
 All objects must inherit from `Root`.